Reed Research Reactor

 d

-The following materials need special approval before irradiation
+The following materials need special approval before irradiation, and may not be approved at all:

-• material containing more the 1 mg of uranium or thorium per sample container
+• Samples containing more the 1 mg of uranium or thorium per sample container.

-• samples containing or irradiated in association with more than trace amounts of elements with large neutron-absorption cross sections, including Cd, In, and B. An assessment of the reactivity effect, or the reactivity effect of previously run similar samples, may be required.
+• Samples containing, or irradiated in association with, more than trace amounts of elements with large neutron-absorption cross sections, including cadmium, indium, and boron.
+An assessment of the reactivity effect, or the reactivity effect of previously run similar samples, may be required.

 • Explosive materials may not be irradiated under any circumstances.